sourcegraph/cody-vs/docs/Testing.md

 ## Custom Commands

+NOTE: Custom Command is a beta feature that is currently not officially supported outside of VS Code.

+**You may skip this section until it is officially supported in Visual Studio.**

-Cody allows users to create custom commands that can be executed in the chat window.
-Even though the custom commands are not officially supported outside VS Code, users can still create them using the `.cody` directory in their home folder or at the root of their solution project.
+Cody for Visual Studio would extract user's custom commands automatically from the `.cody` directory in their home folder or at the root of their solution project.

 ### Creating User Custom Commands